Here is a synopsis of our training methods for leaders and, the building up of teams around them.

 Lead From the Front:

 If you are a leader and you want something from your team, then you best be doing it yourself before you ask it of them.
-Worshiping Churches have worshiping pastors.
-People who love to pray have leaders that love to pray.
-Generous, loving, gracious and inclusive church communities have leaders that have shown them, through their own life, the way.
-If you want things to change, may I suggest that you lead from the front rather than merely talk about it from a pulpit.
+Communities that are able foster creativity and or enjoy a depth in their worship expression (both artistically and spiritually) usually have leaders that value these things themselves.
+Generous, loving, gracious and inclusive church communities tend to have have leaders that lead from the front… who demonstrates these characteristics in their day to lives.

 Allow People to Make Mistakes: